 In July 2019, Corporativo Coral and Mr Miguel Alemán Magnani (Grupo Alemán) agreed with Televisa, the Mexican media conglomerate, on the acquisition of 50 per cent of the capital stock of Radiopolis, a company involved primarily in the operation of radio stations throughout Mexico, for the amount of 1,248 million pesos.

 The purchase price was to be paid in several instalments.
-Allegedly, Grupo Alemán failed to make an initial payment of 624 million pesos, that was due in August 2019 once the authorisation from the Federal Telecommunications Institute (IFT), the Mexican telecoms regulator, was granted.
-Televisa is seeking full payment of the purchase price and other ancillary amounts.2
+Allegedly, Grupo Alemán failed to make an initial payment of 624 million pesos that was due in August 2019 once the authorisation from the Federal Telecommunications Institute (IFT), the Mexican telecoms regulator, was granted.
+Televisa is seeking full payment of the purchase price and other ancillary amounts.3

-The request for authorisation for the merger between Uber, the on-demand transportation company, and Cornershop, an on-demand grocery delivery service that operates in the Latin American market, was originally filed before the COFECE.
-However, the IFT sustained it was the competent authority to analyse the request owing to the fact that both companies render their services through technological applications or 'apps'.
+The request for authorisation for a merger between Uber, the on-demand transportation company, and Cornershop, an on-demand grocery delivery service that operates in the Latin American market, was originally filed before the Cofece.
+However, the IFT sustained it was the competent authority to analyse the request owing to the fact that both companies render their services through technological applications or apps.

 Without a doubt, this is a landmark decision resolving the regulators' competence regarding companies involved in e-commerce, which is a sector that has grown tremendously in Mexico.